the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-four/index.md

 # leanpub-end-insert
 ~~~~~~~

 Promises can be chanined as well.
-So usually when using `then()` and `catch()` to handle successful and errornous asynchrnous data requests, you will chain both onto a promise:
+So usually when using `then()` and `catch()` to handle successful and errornous asynchrnous data requests, you will chain both onto a promise.
+With the previous implementation of the promise, either the successful or the errornous one, you will run into either the `then()` or the `catch()` block:

 {title="index.js",lang="javascript"}
 ~~~~~~~